spotfiresoftware/tibco-streaming-community/components/lv-ts-tableprovider/README.md

 LiveView has a public TableProvider API that allows user to add *foreign* backend data sources.
 Such data sources are queried using whatever native language the backend implements.
-In the Technical Support TableProvider we have define a very simple "query language" that allows users to express things like "get all the system logs", or "get a system snapshot".
+In the Technical Support TableProvider we have defined a very simple "query language" that allows users to express things like "get all the system logs", or "get a system snapshot".